aaronmams/jekyll-now/_posts/2018-11-15-Accessing Financial Data from the SEC: Part 1.md

 This post is about downloading financial statements from the SEC's EDGAR database programatically.
-The overarchign motivation is that I have a bunch of companies that I believe are fundamentally similar (in this case I'm dealing with 62 publicly traded restaurants/restaurant holding companies) and I want to be able to compare thier financials over time to determine the strongest players in the industry/space.
+The overarching motivation is that I have a bunch of companies that I believe are fundamentally similar (in this case I'm dealing with 62 publicly traded restaurants/restaurant holding companies) and I want to be able to compare thier financials over time to determine the strongest players in the industry/space.

 ## Quick background